11 Best FREE Embroidery Software for Digitizing & Editing

 11. Embroidermodder 2

-Embroidermodder 1 emerged onto the scene in the mid-2010s but was not updated after 2014.
+Embroidermodder 1 emerged in the mid-2010s but was not updated after 2014.
 (So, don’t download that version.)

 Several features are currently broken, but wait patiently, as this software has the potential to be awesome when all the bugs and kinks are finally worked out!